noahgift/databricks-zero-to-mlops/docs/syllabus.md

 #### Assignments

 * Build out your own Github repository with a Python scaffold of:  `Makefile`, `requirements.txt`, a source file, and a test file and do:  `make lint && make test && make format`.
+* Add a Jupyter Notebook to your Continuous Integration setup and test it with `pytest --nbval`. [nbval plugin reference](https://github.com/computationalmodelling/nbval).

 ### Week Two